What is a District and State PBIS?

 District and state leadership teams should regularly assess the status of factors associated with systemic implementation of PBIS.
 Self-assessment results are used to develop and modify district/state action plans.
 Assessment tools include:

-The first step to establish district and state oversight is to download the PBIS Implementation Blueprint and Self-Assessment.
+The first step to establish district and state oversight is to download the PBIS Implementation Blueprint.
 Districts and states getting started with PBIS implementation will also want to establish a leadership team.
 Be sure to include people whose roles, responsibilities, and activities are associated with: